Exostellar-Labs/docs/usage/config.toml-user-guide.md

 # Config.toml User Guide

-This document provides insight into the configuration file, `config.toml`, used by X-Spot
+This document provides insight into the configuration file, `config.toml`, used by Compute Optimizer

-Each key/value pair represents a field used by X-Spot for some configurable option.
+Each key/value pair represents a field used by Compute Optimizer for some configurable option.

 Each key has a description of its use, along with a default if not required to be set.
 Key with a default of "N/A" are required to be set\
 Options where a key is marked 'optional' are not used unless set

 ### `[scheduler]` <a href="#scheduler" id="scheduler"></a>

-This section contains parameters used by the X-Spot scheduling algorithm
+This section contains parameters used by the Compute Optimizer scheduling algorithm

 `scheduler_enabled` - Whether the automatic scheduling feature is on or not.
-The scheduling algorithm determines whether X-Spot run workloads should be automatically migrated to a different workload based on X-Spot's scheduling policy.\
+The scheduling algorithm determines whether Compute Optimizer run workloads should be automatically migrated to a different workload based on Compute Optimizer's scheduling policy.\
 If the scheduler is disabled, no automatic migration will be performed.

 **Default**: false